Kryptor uses strong, fast, and modern cryptographic algorithms.

 Kryptor and age have similar goals, but the design decisions were completely different.
 Age is maintained by Filippo Valsorda, who has considerably more experience and knowledge than me.
 However, a few aspects of the design are questionable (e.g. the lack of authenticated key exchange), which contributed to me doing things differently in Kryptor.
 Neither tool is perfect.

 Kryptor supports authenticated key exchange, whereas age does not.
 This authentication ensures that the file comes from who you expect.
-The lack of authentication in age means an attacker could replace the ciphertext unnoticed.
+The lack of sender authentication in age means an attacker could replace the ciphertext unnoticed.

 Kryptor supports file signing using Ed25519, whereas age has classed signing as out of scope (it will never be implemented).